-Last night we went to see Beauty and the Beast at St. Helens Theatre Royal which is fast becoming one of our favourite family activities and we are so thrilled that these pantomimes are now regular school holiday fixtures throughout the year and not just for Christmas, as they really are fabulous.
+Last night we went to see Beauty and the Beast at St. Helens Theatre Royal.
+Watching these pantomimes is fast becoming one of our favourite family activities and we are so thrilled that they are now on regularly during the school holiday fixtures, including October half term, and not just for Christmas, as they really are fabulous.

-Having heard us bang on about these shows for the last 12 months it was a real treat for us to be able to take my mum with us to experience the panto vibe too, although I was a little worried that maybe I had bigged them up so much that she would find it anti climatical.
-However, when I spotted her wiping away tears of laughter from her eyes I knew she had fallen under the St. Helens spell like the rest of us.
+Having heard us bang on about these shows for the last 12 months it was a real treat for us to be able to take my mum with us this time to experience the panto vibe too.
+Although I was a little worried that maybe I had bigged them up so much that she would find it anti-climatical.
+However, when I spotted her wiping away tears of laughter from her eyes I knew she had fallen under the St. Helens Theatre spell just like the rest of us.

-As with all their previous shows, the famous St. Helens twist on a classic, ensures that despite knowing the story line and of course how it ends, you will in actual fact have absolutely no idea of the plot twists coming your way, the additional characters you will meet, and when, where or how the adult jokes will be embedded into a children’s tale, but trust me the uncertainty of the plot twists is what keeps everyone transfixed on the stage and on the edge of the seats laughing from start to finish.
+As with all their previous shows, the famous St. Helens Theatre put a twist on a classic.
+They ensures that despite the audience already knowing the main story line and of course how it ends, they will in actual fact have absolutely no idea of what is coming their way.
+There are additional characters, adult jokes embedded into a children’s tale and plot twists galore.
+But trust me it is these unexpected extras that will keep everyone transfixed on the stage and on the edge of the seats laughing from start to finish.